neil-oliver/Major-Studio-Misc/Whitney Museum Visit/README.md

 - No clear path for exploration of each floor.
 - Display space was not limited to inside the building, with outdoor areas displaying both perminant installations and curated sculptures and digital items.

-## Digitial Collection
-### Notable Observations

-- Entire collection available for search.
-- Total number of items and total number of items per department are displayed.
-- Most items do not have associated images.
-- Image size is not standardised, both in detailed view and search results.
-- Results can be filtered but department, title & artist, with additional filtering for if the item is currently on display and if the online iformation contains an image.

 ![IMG_3398](https://user-images.githubusercontent.com/9771424/64178748-0c340a80-ce30-11e9-9884-0688e376fd6e.jpeg)
 ![IMG_3399](https://user-images.githubusercontent.com/9771424/64178750-0ccca100-ce30-11e9-8789-461528533b8d.jpeg)
 ![IMG_3400](https://user-images.githubusercontent.com/9771424/64178752-0ccca100-ce30-11e9-9676-24748c428d3d.jpeg)